 So despite my excitement, all I asked our builder for was the vague plan of deep wood shelving, some sort of designated shelving for spaices, an electrical outlet, and just overall lots of space.

 (Update: I minimized our walk in pantry AGAIN when getting our home back to school ready)

 The dimensions of our walk in pantry are 10.4 x 6.4.
 It includes 5 built-in shelves that loop around two walls, an electrical outlet, and a built-in spice rack.

 The electrical outlet is key for a walk in pantry – this is a great spot for charging a Roomba, a dustbuster, or other appliances you don’t want to keep out.
 And if you end up adding cabinetry one day, it’s already there for your appliances!

 At first our door was constantly open and showing the world our mess.
 I hated how it looked.
 Even when the pantry was organized, I didn’t want the door open on that!
 We later went back and put the door on a swinging hinge.
 SUCH a good move!

 Full disclosure though, my husband doesn’t appreciate the swinging hinge.
-The kids tend to sneak in and quietly eat in the pantry now that the door routinely stays closed!
-He doesn’t appreciate the trade off of a few extra crumbs on the floor in exchange for the door always being closed and making the kitchen prettier.
+The kids sneak in and quietly eat in the pantry now that the door routinely stays closed!
+He thinks crumbs on the floor in exchange for the closed door and making the kitchen prettier is not worth it.
 So, think about which way you might feel.